-- Faster Healing Times: Because the flap created during LASIK surgery preserves the epithelial layer of the cornea so it does not need to regenerate, healing times are faster.
-Patients usually are able to return to most normal activities within 1 day of LASIK surgery.
+Following LASIK, the flap is put back in place where the body’s natural healing abilities will see it closed within hours.
+Because the flap created during LASIK surgery preserves the epithelial layer of the cornea, cells do not need to regenerate.
+This makes healing times faster following LASIK.
+Patients are usually able to resume most normal activities within one day of LASIK surgery.